Citizenry/platform/docs/tech-stack/api-documentation.md

 {% endswagger-response %}
 {% endswagger %}

-{% swagger baseUrl="https://ushahididocs.api.ushahidi.io" path="/api/v3/posts" method="post" summary="Create a new post" %}
+{% swagger baseUrl="https://streetsignaldocs.api.streetsignal.io" path="/api/v3/posts" method="post" summary="Create a new post" %}
 {% swagger-description %}
-Create a new post in the ushahidi platform.
+Create a new post in the streetsignal platform.
 This method works with a user's password_grant token or with a client_credentials token generated with the client id and secret.
 {% endswagger-description %}

 {% swagger-parameter in="header" name="Authorization" type="string" %}